 Interestingly, according to StatCounter, October 2016 was the first time that more people accessed the internet on a mobile phone or tablet than they did on a desktop or laptop PC.
-It recorded 51.2 percent mobile against 48.7 percent desktop, making it all the more important that you choose the best mobile network.
+It recorded 51.2 percent mobile against 48.7 percent desktop, and that's grown to 56.55% in December 2017, making it all the more important that you choose the best mobile network.

 If you've already got a contract and are considering buying a new phone or switching to a different network, here's how to find out how long is left on your contract, and then how to upgrade your contract early.